Economy of Greece

-The economy of Greece is the 53rd largest in the world, with a nominal gross domestic product (GDP) of $222.008 billion per annum.
-In terms of purchasing power parity, Greece is the world's 54th largest economy, at $387.801 billion per annum.
-As of 2021, Greece is the sixteenth-largest economy in the European Union.
-According to the International Monetary Fund's figures for 2022, Greece's GDP per capita is $20,876 at nominal value and $36,466 at purchasing power parity.
+Greece has an advanced, high-income economy.
+It is the 50th-largest in the world, with an annual nominal gross domestic product (GDP) of $282 billion.
+In terms of purchasing power parity (PPP), Greece is the world's 54th-largest economy, at $467 billion in annual output.
+It is the 16th-largest economy in the European Union and eleventh largest in the eurozone.
+According to the International Monetary Fund's figures for 2025, Greece's GDP per capita is $27,170 at nominal value and $44,985 at purchasing power parity.
+Greece is a welfare state and ranks relatively highly among OECD nations in terms of social spending, which stood at 23.7% of GDP in 2024.

-Greece is a developed country with an economy based on the service (80%) and industrial sectors (16%), with the agricultural sector contributing an estimated 4% of national economic output in 2017.
+It is a developed country, with an economy based on the service (80%) and industrial sectors (16%), and the agricultural sector contributing an estimated 4% of national economic output in 2017.
 Important Greek industries include tourism and shipping.
-With 18 million international tourists in 2013, Greece was the 7th most visited country in the European Union and 16th in the world.
-The Greek Merchant Navy is the largest in the world, with Greek-owned vessels accounting for 15% of global deadweight tonnage as of 2013.
+With 31.3 million international tourists in 2019, Greece was the 7th-most-visited country in the European Union and 13th in the world, marking a steady increase from 18 million tourists in 2013.
+The Greek Merchant Navy is the largest in the world, with Greek-owned vessels accounting for 21% of global deadweight tonnage as of 2021; the total capacity of the Greek-owned fleet has increased by 45.8% compared to 2014.
 The increased demand for international maritime transportation between Greece and Asia has resulted in unprecedented investment in the shipping industry.

 The country is a significant agricultural producer within the EU.
-Greece has the largest economy in the Balkans and is an important regional investor.
+Greece has the largest economy in Southeast Europe and is an important regional investor.
 Greece was the largest foreign investor in Albania in 2013, the third in Bulgaria, in the top-three in Romania and Serbia and the most important trading partner and largest foreign investor in North Macedonia.
-The Greek telecommunications company OTE has become a strong investor in certain former Yugoslav and other Balkan countries.
+The Greek telecommunications company OTE has made significant public investment across Southeast Europe.

-Greece is classified as an advanced, high-income economy, and was a founding member of the Organisation for Economic Co-operation and Development (OECD) and of the Organization of the Black Sea Economic Cooperation (BSEC).
+Greece was a founding member of the Organisation for Economic Co-operation and Development (OECD) and of the Organization of the Black Sea Economic Cooperation (BSEC).
 The country joined what is now the European Union in 1981.
 In 2001 Greece adopted the euro as its currency, replacing the Greek drachma at an exchange rate of 340.75 drachmae per euro.
 Greece is a member of the International Monetary Fund and of the World Trade Organization, and ranked 34th on Ernst & Young's Globalization Index 2011.